 Imaging tools used to diagnose ovarian cysts include:

-CT Scan: a body imaging device used to make cross-sectional images of internal organs
+CT Scan: a body imaging device used to make cross-sectional images of internal organs.

-Ultrasound: An imaging device used to see the ovary
+Ultrasounds: An imaging device used to see the ovary

-Due to the fact that the majority of cysts goes away after a few weeks or months, your doctor may as well not immediately recommend a treatment plan.
+Owing to the fact that the majority of cysts goes away after a few weeks or months, your doctor may as well not immediately recommend a treatment plan.
 Instead, they can also repeat the ultrasound test in a few weeks or months to your condition.

 If there are not any changes in your condition or if the cyst grows in size, your doctor will suggest additional tests to ascertain other causes of your symptoms.